iotaledger/introduction-docs/docs/guides/hub_guide.md

 # IOTA Hub Migration Guide

-> This guide will explain how you can switch from the Hub to the Wallet Library.
+> This guide will explain how you can switch from IOTA Hub to using wallet.rs or its bindings instead.

-Because of the unique architecture of IOTA 1.0, it was very difficult to manage IOTA transactions.
-With the new Chrysalis update, a lot of things changed in the architecutre.
+Because of the unique features of IOTA 1.0 it was difficult to manage IOTA transactions with just a library.
+With the new Chrysalis update the whole protocol was updated to be more accomodating to industry wide standards and developer friendliness.

-The Hub will not be upgraded in Chrysalis, but we have a new Wallet library where you can implement IOTA wallets very easy.
+IOTA Hub will be deprecated with the Chrysalis upgrade and will not work with the new protocol changes.
+If you still use Hub we ask you to utilize our new wallet library (iota.rs or bindings) where you can easily manage IOTA addresses, deposits and withdrawals for user accounts.

+In order to upgrade from Hub to a Chrysalis implementation you need to:

+ - Integrate the Chrysalis network using wallet.rs as mentioned in the Exchange section
-- Setup Library
+ - Pause withdrawals/deposits
-- Copy exisitng users to accounts
-- Move the funds
+ - Make sure all balances have been swept and all deposits have been processed
+ - Transfer all IOTA to a generated migration address (instructions to be provided)
+ - Once migrated transfer the IOTA coins to your hot wallet account on your wallet.rs implementation